ZITERATE(1) ziterate ZITERATE(1)

 ZIterate is a network tool that will produce IPv4 addresses in a psuedorandom order similar to how ZMap generates random addresses to be scanned.

 File of subnets to exclude, in CIDR notation, one-per line.
 It is recommended you use this to exclude RFC 1918 addresses, multicast, IANA reserved space, and other IANA special-purpose addresses.
-An example blocklist file blacklist.conf for this purpose.
+An example blocklist file blocklist.conf for this purpose.

 File of subnets to include, in CIDR notation, one-per line.
 All other subnets will be excluded.